 - Requires the Public Utilities Commission to set a "midnight service" rate for street lighting that allows utilities to install inexpensive timers on non-essential lights selected by municipalities, to turn them off at midnight, thereby cutting energy consumption by half.
 PUC has estimated a potential savings to NH communities on the order of $1 million annually.

 - Establishes a statewide policy of protecting New Hampshire dark skies as a cultural asset important to rural character and the tourism industry.

 - Outdoor Lighting (undergoing revisions)

-Created by OEP in the Spring of 2007, this technical bulletin focuses on the issues surrounding outdoor lighting.
+Created in the Spring of 2007, this technical bulletin focuses on the issues surrounding outdoor lighting.
 The first section provides information on the science and use of outdoor lighting, and highlights important issues.
 The second section summarizes some technical information on specific kinds of lighting, describes how to apply this technology, and provides model ordinance language.

 - Outdoor Lighting (EIP-28)

 When you look into the sky at night, can you see the stars?
 Light pollution is on the rise across the country, resulting in wasted energy, disruption of nocturnal ecosystems, harm to human health, and poor nighttime ambiance.
 In response, a growing number of communities are adopting outdoor lighting ordinances with "dark sky" principles intended to balance safety issues with the prevention of excessive lighting, light trespass, and glare.
 This PAS Essential Info Packet provides a look at how communities concerned about light pollution can address outdoor lighting in their policies and regulations.
 It includes excerpts from comprehensive plans, several model outdoor lighting ordinances with commentaries, and sample outdoor lighting ordinances from municipalities large and small.

 - Preserving Dark Skies Model (chapter 3.4), Innovative Land Use Planning Techniques